ClaireMargaux/proboder/README.md

 ## Algorithm

 This repository contains an implementation of an (extended) Kalman filter for inference on epidemiological models, specifically SEIRD and SEIR.
 The algorithm integrates state-space modelling with ordinary differential equations (ODEs) to estimate and predict the dynamics of disease spread based on observed data.
+The SSM is based on three distinct steps:

+1. Prediction Step
+   - Objective: Forecast the future state of the system.
+   - How: Uses the linear stochastic differential equations (SDEs) to model the system's dynamics and predict how the state will evolve over time.
+This step treats the system as Gauss-Markov processes.

+3. Update on Observations Step
+   - Objective: Refine the predicted state using actual measurement data.
+   - How: Applies the observation model to compare the predicted state with actual observations.
+The Kalman filter adjusts the state estimate and uncertainty based on the difference between predicted and observed data.

+4. Update on ODE Step
+   - Objective: Incorporate the SEIR or SEIRD equations in the system.
+   - How: Utilizes a system of ordinary differential equations (ODEs) to update the state estimate.
+The ODE solver, integrated with an extended Kalman filter, helps refine the state and uncertainty estimates by enforcing the satisfaction of the ODEs.

 ## Parameters

-...
+- Initial mean and covariance
+- Latency rate (λ)
+- Recovery rate (γ)
+- Mortality rate (η)
+- Drift matrices
+- Dispersion matrices
+- Length scale (ℓ)
+- Observation Noise (R)
+- Noise of the Wiener processes
+- Overall, OBS and ODE time grids
+- Jitter value on innovation covariance (ODE update)

 ## Contributing

 Don't hesitate to file issues if you find code bugs.